ddbj/www/_biosample/submission-e.md

 ## Update BioSample  {#update-biosample}

 Registered samples can be updated.
 Please inform us points to be updated through the [contact form](/contact-ddbj-e.html) so that we will update the samples.
 If you want to update sample attributes, please attach the updated attribute tsv file to the email replying to the accession number notification email.
-You can [download the attribute tsv file at D-way](#accession-numbers).
+You can download the attribute tsv file at D-way.
-You may check the updated samples by [downloading the updated attribute tsv file at ATTRIBUTES](#accession-numbers).

 {% include image.html url="books/bs-tsv-dl.jpg" caption="Download the BioSample attributes tsv file" class="w450" %}